8BitJustin/R-R-Pizza-Website/README.md

 Added 'toppings' to salad menu item, same as sandwiches Changed specialHolder at top to have red background, and white text Corrected a some spelling errors

+1/16/2018
+Added 7 new images to site (bread, closeup, cutting, dining_room, sammich, and toppings added to slide. clock input as new specials background)